codewithkyle/lumberjack/README.md

 The following values are optional:

 > **Note**: if none of the optional values exist within a log entry the log will be discarded and ignored.

-`Environment`

-Any string value.
-It will be used for filtering logs within the admin web portal.

----

 `Branch`